 Using the amazing capabilities of Generative AI technologies, we created a demo AI Assistant that:

-Using this assistant, Rozi can:
+Using this assistant, people like Rozi can:

 A game-changer not just for the non-profit advice sector but for so many other businesses that can develop their own AI Agents and Assistants to elevate customer service and improve customer experience.